Entry into Medicine in NZ: Two Crucial Facts

 Limits to applying for medicine

-Unlike Australia and most other countries, in New Zealand there is a limit to the number of times you can apply for medicine.
+Unfortunately, unlike Australia and most other countries, in New Zealand there is a limit to the number of times you can apply for medicine.
 Both the University of Auckland and Otago have restrictions on how many times you can apply to the medical program.
-For example:

 - At both Auckland and Otago University, you can apply for medicine only once after the first year of your university degree.